-- 62 LDP2 Policy 60B requires that local road networks be capable of absorbing traffic generated by development and that satisfactory access is provided.
+- LDP2 Policy 60B requires that local road networks be capable of absorbing traffic generated by development and that satisfactory access is provided.
 Policy 13 of the NPF4 focuses more of sustainable travel and ensures development is sited approximately.
 The development proposes to access the site form the C443 between Pleasance Road to Campmuir.
 The applicant is proposing to erect two vehicle accesses, one to the east of the C443 and the other to the west of C443.
-The vehicle accesses will be constructed with a larger radius to the south to encourage HGV movements in that direction, rather than travelling into Coupar Angus via Pleasance Road.
-Up to 145 articulated lorries will be required to deliver the solar panels to site and there would be a period of a month where it is anticipated that there will be 81 twoway movements from the site, with 27 HGV movements per day.
+The vehicle accesses will be constructed with a larger radius to the south to encourage HGV movements in that direction, rather than travelling into Coupar Angus via Pleasance Road. - Up to 145 articulated lorries will be required to deliver the solar panels to site and there would be a period of a month where it is anticipated that there will be 81 two-way movements from the site, with 27 HGV movements per day.
 This is likely to reduce in other months.
-With such an increase in HGV traffic movements on the C443 and the width of the road being around 4m some initial concern was raised by Transport Planning colleagues as to the ability of the road in its current condition to allow lorries to pass one another.
+With such an increase in HGV traffic movements on the C443 and the width of the road being around 4m some initial concern was raised by Transportation and Development colleagues as to the ability of the road in its current condition to allow lorries to pass one another.
 However, this could be resolved through the provision of a passing place, secured by conditions.
 Further conditions could also relate to the vehicle crossings / accesses, visibility splays, road maintenance agreement and a construction traffic management plan.
-Subject to securing those conditions no objection is raised by Transport Planning.
-Notwithstanding, objectors have noted concerns with increased traffic and visual impacts from Pleasence Road as this area is used regularly for walking by residents. - Having regard to any impacts on the Trunk Road Network no concerns been raised by Transport Scotland, subject to conditions regarding the need for abnormal loads or temporary traffic management in those circumstances. - Overall, no significant road and or transport impacts are identified, and it is concluded subject to conditions regarding construction traffic management, that the development conforms with Policy 60B.
+Subject to securing those conditions no objection is raised by Transportation and Development.
+Notwithstanding, objectors have noted concerns with increased traffic and visual impacts from Pleasence Road as this area is used regularly for walking by residents.

+- Having regard to any impacts on the Trunk Road Network no concerns been raised by Transport Scotland, subject to conditions regarding the need for abnormal loads or temporary traffic management in those circumstances. - Overall, whilst the letters of representation are noted, no significant road and or transport impacts are identified, and it is concluded subject to conditions regarding construction traffic management, that the development conforms with Policy 60B.
 Whilst no specific engineering concerns are raised, the development is likely to result in landscape and visual impacts along both sides of Pleasence Road due to the position of panels on either side.
 The existing screen planting at this location will afford some mitigation but will not be sufficient to offset impacts initially.
 As a key walking route for residents, the development will impact their experience of this location by changing the character and outlook.
-It is considered such impacts may be detrimental to the wellbeing of residents who use or live on Pleasance Road.